 - Class constitution As discussed above, issues here should be resolved at the convening hearing - Numerosity Potentially issues can arise where the scheme is to be implemented to vary bondholder rights where the bond is held by a single trustee.
-It is usually possible to devise structural solutions to deal with such an issue.
+It is usually possible to devise structural solutions to deal with such an issue. - Foreign companies The most significant generic risk factor here is whether an English scheme will be recognised in a relevant foreign jurisdiction, as the court will not sanction such a scheme unless it is satisfied that it is likely to be recognised there.
+Recently, the English court has sanctioned schemes of companies incorporated in Germany (Rodenstock, PrimaCom, Apcoa), Spain (La Seda, Cortefiel), Italy (Seat Pagine), the Netherlands (Vivacom), Bulgaria (Vivacom), Hungary (Magyar Telekom) and France (Zodiac).
+There are many examples of schemes of companies incorporated outside the European Union including the US (TI Automotive), Kuwait (Global Investment House), Singapore (Stemcor) and Jersey and the Cayman Islands (Drax).

-- Foreign companies The most significant generic risk factor here is whether an English scheme will be recognised in a relevant foreign jurisdiction as the court will not sanction such a scheme unless it is satisfied that it is likely to be recognised there.
-Recently the English court has sanctioned schemes of companies incorporated in Germany (Rodenstock, PrimaCom), Spain (La Seda, Cortefiel), Italy (Seat Pagine), the Netherlands (Vivacom), Bulgaria (Vivacom), and further afield in Kuwait (Global Investment House).
-There are many examples of schemes of companies incorporate outside the European Union including the US (TI Automotive), Jersey, and the Cayman Islands (Drax). - Valuation issues This is commonly a contentious area with different views (and interests) among the stakeholders as to where value (at any particular point in time) breaks and related issues as to whether a category of creditor has an economic interest in the proposed scheme and should be entitled to vote, for example, in a transfer scheme.
-The stakeholders driving the scheme implementation will need to ensure that they have robust independent valuations to support value. - Release of security Problems can arise where the intercreditor agreement does not readily facilitate the transfer of assets free from security. - Fairness Because the court has discretion whether or not to sanction a scheme, it necessarily follows that in all scheme cases there will be a residual element of execution risk.
+- Valuation issues This is commonly a contentious area with different views (and interests) among the stakeholders as to where value (at any particular point in time) breaks and related issues as to whether a category of creditor has an economic interest in the proposed scheme and should be entitled to vote, for example, in a transfer scheme.
+The stakeholders driving the scheme implementation will need to ensure that they have robust independent valuations to support value. - Release of security and guarantees Problems can arise where the intercreditor agreement does not readily facilitate the transfer of assets free from security or the release of third-party guarantees.
+Generally, creditors can agree to releases in schemes which are necessary in order to give effect to the scheme.
+Difficult issues remain around this, especially the effectiveness of such releases in other jurisdictions. - Fairness Because the court has discretion whether or not to sanction a scheme, it necessarily follows that in all scheme cases there will be a residual element of execution risk.